'Just gutted': Young pregnant woman's car stolen from hospital carpark

 However, the 27-year-old said a kind friend had immediately jumped in to lend them a car in the meantime.

-And Olson wanted to share a "massive thanks" to all those who had stepped in to help since the theft.
+And Olson, who works as a digger driver in Wellington, wanted to share a "massive thanks" to all those who had stepped in to help since the theft.

 "Everyone has been so supportive ... with all the help we have been offered and all of that - it's been great."